 3. Display old cards in a photo book

-Those vintage cards tucked in Mom’s drawer could also be used to illustrate a family history photo book.
+Photo books and scrapbooks are a perfect opportunity to preserve and share old family greeting cards.
 Scan the cards or snap photos with your smartphone, making sure to capture the sender and any personal message.

 5. Preserve personal marks